mendix/docs/content/app-store-items/modules/deep-link.md

 After importing the module into your application you need to configure it.

-### 2.1 Initializing the Deep-Link Module on App Startup
+### 2.1 Initializing the Deep
+Link Module on App Startup

 To automatically start this  module, the **DeepLink.Startdeeplink** microflow needs to be set as the startup microflow (via **Project** > **Settings** > **Server** > **After startup**).